google-deepmind/deepmind-research/byol/README.md

 Note that the default settings are set for large-scale training on Cloud TPUs, with a total batch size of 4096.
-To avoid the need to re-run the full experiment, we will make a pre-trained checkpoint available on GCP.
+To avoid the need to re-run the full experiment, we provide the following pre-trained checkpoints:

+- [ResNet-50 1x](https://storage.googleapis.com/deepmind-byol/checkpoints/pretrain_res50x1.pkl) (570 MB): should evaluate to ~74.4% top-1 accuracy.
+- [ResNet-200 2x](https://storage.googleapis.com/deepmind-byol/checkpoints/pretrain_res200x2.pkl) (4.6GB): should evaluate to ~79.6% top-1 accuracy.

 ### Linear evaluation
 Setting `--experiment_mode=linear-eval` will configure the main loop for